DungeonDev78/AMUITableViewDatasourcerer/README.md

 In your ViewController class add the datasource variable with the two generic constraints:

 ```
-var dataSource: AMUITableViewDatasourcerer<YOUR_ITEM_MODEL, YOUR_CELL_CLASS_>?
+var dataSource: AMUITableViewDatasourcerer<YOUR_ITEM_MODEL, YOUR_CELL_CLASS>?
 ```

-Once you have your array of items use it to create the datasource:
+Once you have your array of items, use it to create the datasource:

 ```
-dataSource = AMUITableViewDatasourcerer.init(items: YOUR_ARRAY_OF_ITEMS, cellClass: CharacterCell.self)
+dataSource = AMUITableViewDatasourcerer.init(items: YOUR_ARRAY_OF_ITEMS, cellClass: YOUR_CELL_CLASS)
 tableView.dataSource = dataSource
 ```